Lukas-dmr/JSC_PopSAN/README.md

 # Joint Space Control (JSC) using a Population Coded Spking Actor Network (PopSAN)

-This [master thesis (Download here)](./master_thesis.pdf)investigates the use of a PopSAN Spiking Neural Network (SNN) for learning the inverse kinematics of a 7-DOF robotic arm, leveraging reinforcement learning (RL) techniques.
+This [master thesis](./master_thesis.pdf)investigates the use of a PopSAN Spiking Neural Network (SNN) for learning the inverse kinematics of a 7-DOF robotic arm, leveraging reinforcement learning (RL) techniques.
 The PopSAN agent is trained in simulation and its performance is compared with a traditional Deep Neural Network (DNN) approach using the Proximal Policy Optimization (PPO) algorithm.
 Both methods were evaluated in simulation and successfully transferred to a real FR3 robot.
 Therefore, this thesis discusses and demonstrates the potential benefits of SNNs in practical robotic applications.

 <div align="center">